Mabo v Queensland (No 2): Terra nullius

+In 2005, historian Michael Connor argued in The Invention of Terra Nullius that Mabo was wrongly decided as the British actually annexed Australia, rather than treating it as terra nullius.
+Responding to these criticisms, Mason stated, "what the British thought about its international law grounds for establishing sovereignty over Australia, for annexing Australia, is beside the point" with the decision actually concerned with answering the question, "does the common law (as applied in the Australian colonies) exclude altogether the rights of the indigenous people so that forever the rights they formerly had are excluded?"

 Significance

 The case attracted widespread controversy and public debate.
-Paul Keating, Prime Minister of Australia at the time, praised the decision in his Redfern Speech, saying that it "establishes a fundamental truth, and lays the basis for justice".
-Richard Court, the Premier of Western Australia, voiced opposition to the decision in comments echoed by various mining and pastoralist interest groups.
+The prime minister, Paul Keating, praised the decision in his Redfern Speech, saying that it "establishes a fundamental truth, and lays the basis for justice".
+Richard Court, the premier of Western Australia, voiced opposition to the decision in comments echoed by various mining and pastoralist interest groups.

 Development of native title

-The decision led to the legal doctrine of native title, enabling further litigation for First Nations land rights.
-Native title doctrine was eventually codified in statute by the Keating Government in the Native Title Act 1993 (Cth).
+The decision established the legal doctrine of native title, enabling further litigation for Indigenous land rights.
+Native title doctrine was eventually supplemented in statute by the Keating government in the Native Title Act 1993 (Cth).

 The recognition of native title by the decision gave rise to many significant legal questions.
 These included questions as to the validity of titles issued which were subject to the Racial Discrimination Act 1975 (Cth), the permissibility of future development of land affected by native title, and procedures for determining whether native title existed in land.

-In response to the judgment the Keating Government enacted the Native Title Act 1993 (Cth), which established the National Native Title Tribunal to hear native title claims at first instance.
-The act was subsequently amended by the Howard Government in response to the Wik decision.
+In response to the judgment the Keating government enacted the Native Title Act 1993 (Cth), which established the National Native Title Tribunal to hear native title claims at first instance.
+The act was subsequently amended by the Howard government in response to the Wik decision.

-Legal test for First Nations identity
+Legal definition of an "Indigenous person"

-Within his judgment, Justice Brennan stated a three part legal test for recognition of a person's identity as a First Nations Australian.
-He wrote:'Membership of the Indigenous people depends on biological descent from the Indigenous people and on mutual recognition of a particular person's membership by that person and by the elders or other persons enjoying traditional authority among those people'This test has been used in later cases to establish whether or not a person is Indigenous.
+Within his judgment, Justice Brennan endorsed a three-part legal test to legally recognise a person as Indigenous in relation to native title.
+He wrote:

+This definition was originally proposed and used by the Commonwealth Department of Aboriginal Affairs in the 1980s.
+This test has been used in later cases and in other legal contexts (including Love v Commonwealth) to establish whether or not a person is Indigenous.